What Makes People Believe in Conspiracy Theories?

 That said, studies have also revealed that half of the US population believes in at least one political or medical conspiracy theory.6,7 So belief in conspiracy theories is far more “normal” than many of us might think.

 The popularity of films like JFK, The Manchurian Candidate, and Conspiracy Theory illustrates how many of us can be drawn to a good conspiracy theory.
-Over the two past years, half the country has been anxiously expecting that the Mueller report would reveal one of the biggest conspiracy plots in American history, while the other half believes that the conspiracy was the Mueller investigation itself.
-And of course, sometimes conspiracy theories turn out to be true!
+Over the two past years, half of the country has been anxiously expecting that the Mueller report would reveal one of the biggest conspiracy plots in American history, while the other half believes that the conspiracy was the Mueller investigation itself.
+And of course, occasionally conspiracy theories turn out to be true!

 What role do companies like YouTube and Google play in spreading conspiracy theories?

 In the "old days," people sought information from books, print newspapers, major network TV news, and experts.
 That has shifted dramatically since the internet, where most of us now seek out information online where there are many, many more sources of information than ever before.
 One result has been that expertise is now devalued and knowledge has been democratized.

 Just how much the internet is increasing belief in conspiracy theories isn’t clear, but we do know that for many people these days, “going down the rabbit hole” is primarily an online experience.
 With something like the belief that vaccines cause autism, it’s harder to distinguish between reliable information and misinformation when you’re trying to find answers from social media.

 The nature of search algorithms is such that once you click on something related to a conspiracy theory, you’re more likely to see something else related to a conspiracy theory.
 All of us are susceptible to confirmation bias—the tendency to reinforce pre-existing beliefs when we look for information.
 With the amount of information available online that's tailored to our interests and preferences, we’re now living in an era of “confirmation bias on steroids.”